looker-open-source/actions/docs/action_api.md

 # Looker Action API

-To build an action directly into an existing web service in any language, you can have your server implement our Action API directly.
+To build an action directly into an existing web service in any language, you can have your server implement the Action API directly.
 Your server then becomes an "Action Hub" that can be connected to one or more Looker instances.
 An Action Hub can expose one or more actions.

 The Action API is a simple webhook-like API to accept actions from Looker.
 Your server will provide a few endpoints that Looker can call to list and execute actions.